LEARNAcademy/syllabus/ruby/classes-objects.md

 ### Adding Additional Data

 Now that our `Person` class is working effectively, it is time to add more data.
 We will add an age attribute to the `Person` class.
 The age variable will start at 0 and we will need our setter method to increment that value.
-Since we have decided to start age at 0 for every instance of class `Person` we don't need to pass the value on initialization.
+Since we have decided to start age at 0 for every instance of class `Person` we don't need to pass the value as an argument.
 It can be hard coded.
 Then we will add the appropriate corresponding getter and setter methods.

 ```ruby
 class Person